ireaneus/CDI/docs/ETP/ETPS9Assignment.md

 For this first sermon, have the students refer to their notes from Session 8, Part 2 that listed the *“Steps to a Sermon.”*

+> In this step, we go back to our passage and *write the sub-points that explain, define, clarify, or apply our central point*.
+If we’ve done our work on the central point correctly, these sub-points will flow from the body of our target text.
+>
+> Following the central point and the sub-points, *we write the conclusion of the sermon*.
+It’s a good idea to write the conclusion early on because it’s important to have a firm grasp of where you’re going with the sermon.
+>
+> *After writing the conclusion, write the transitions between main points*

+## Abbreviated Sermon instructor notes - outline

 For this abbreviated sermon, the students are to have these six steps in their sermons.

 1. State the *big idea*.